evolution/wordpress/docs/TUTORIAL-NEW.md

 Many web hosts will provide you a `root` user with a private key for remote access.
 We will demonstrate how to prepare such a server for Evolution.

 ##### Sidenote: Provisioning as root
-> You may be thinking, "My root user _has_ password-based SSH access.
+> You may be asking, "My root user _has_ password-based SSH access.
 Can I provision as root?"
 To which the anser is yes, you absolutely can!
 >
 > That said, it is [pretty universally recommended](http://unix.stackexchange.com/questions/82626/why-is-root-login-via-ssh-so-bad-that-everyone-advises-to-disable-it#answer-82639) to _disable_ password-based root access to a server -- either by setting up an ssh keypair for the root user, or setting the `PermitRootLogin` option of your ssh daemon to `no`.